 Up to 25% of patients experience cardiac depression after surgery.
 Factors that can increase the risk of depression include reactions to anesthesia, effects of antibiotics, pain and discomfort while recovering, reactions to certain pain relievers, emotional stress resulting from the surgery, or concerns about the impact on the quality of life.

 We think of our mood as based on how we feel.
 But having a positive and uplifting outlook during recovery can improve your physical healing process.
 Emotional changes after heart surgery will occur but you have the power to captivate your thoughts into being positive and potentially help your recovery process.
 There are some strategies that can improve your odds of feeling good during recovery.

-Knowing what to expect before, during, and after your surgery can help reduce depression symptoms.
+Knowing what to expect before, during, and after open heart surgery can help reduce depression symptoms and emotional changes after open heart surgery.
 This shows the importance of asking your provider any and all questions you have.
 Your physician wants you to feel comfortable before, during, and after the surgery.
 Some things to understand before surgery, how long recovery is likely to take, understand medications involved, a clear plan for follow-up appointments, and monitor any symptoms or changes.